aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shape/officeinteropshapeid/_index.md

 ## Shape.OfficeInteropShapeId property

-Gets unique shape identifier in slide scope.
+Returns a slide-scoped unique identifier that remains constant for the lifetime of the shape and lets PowerPoint or interop code reliably reference the shape from anywhere in the document.
 Read-only UInt32.
-See also [`UniqueId`](../uniqueid) for getting unique shape identifier in presentation scope.
+See also [`UniqueId`](../uniqueid).

 ```csharp
 public uint OfficeInteropShapeId { get; }